top of page

 Baroque Tenebrae Vespers 2024 Poster.png

-For the second year in a row, the Christopher Street Collegium will perform Couperin's Leçons de Ténèbres for a vespers service that touched many hearts in 2023.
+For the second year in a row, the Christopher Street Collegium performed Couperin's Leçons de Ténèbres for a vespers service that first touched many hearts at Holy Week 2023.

 Holy Wednesday, or "Spy Wednesday," marks the day when Judas Iscariot decided to betray Jesus.
 Its evening ushers in the three days of Tenebrae, meaning "darkness".
 For centuries the church celebrated Tenebrae liturgies for Thursday, Friday, and Saturday mornings of Holy Week, focused on the betrayal, crucifixion, and death of Christ.
 These were often celebrated the night before, starting on Wednesday evening.